 Muslims have lower chances of success with psychotherapy

-Joshua Buckman from University College London and colleagues conducted a retrospective cohort study and found that Muslims are less likely to benefit from psychotherapy than people of other faiths and the non-religious.
-The analysis included more than 70,000 people (average age 39.2 years; 68.2 percent women) who received psychotherapy for anxiety and depression in five London NHS Trusts from 2011 to 2020 and indicated their religious affiliation.
-It was considered in four groups: non-religious, Christians, Muslims, and adherents of any other religion (in a sensitivity analysis, Buddhists, Hindus, Jews, Sikhs, and others were considered separately).
-The results are published in the journal JAMA Network Open.
+Joshua Buckman of University College London and colleagues conducted a retrospective cohort study and found that Muslims are less likely to respond to psychotherapy than members of other faiths and the non-religious.
+The analysis included more than 70,000 people (average age 39.2 years; 68.2 percent women) who received psychotherapy for anxiety and depression at five London NHS Trust sites from 2011 to 2020 and reported their religious affiliation.
+Religious affiliation was assessed across four groups: non-religious, Christians, Muslims, and adherents of any other religion (a sensitivity analysis included Buddhists, Hindus, Jews, Sikhs, and others).
+The results were published in JAMA Network Open.

 After adjusting for sociodemographic, treatment-related, and clinical characteristics, the odds of sustained recovery after psychotherapy were lowest among Muslims.
-In comparison, the odds ratio for nonbelievers was 1.34; for Christians, 1.39; and for those of other religions, 1.25.
-The association was weaker among Asian, black, and mixed-race Muslims, and stronger among whites and other ethnicities.
+Compared with non-believers, the odds ratio was 1.34; among Christians, 1.39; and among those of other religions, 1.25.
+This association was weaker among Asian, Black, and mixed-race Muslims, and stronger among Whites and those of other ethnic backgrounds.

 From DrMoro